komarovalexander/ka-table/README.md

 This project is on pre-alpha stage.
-Stable version with documentation and finished styles be available no later than January of 2020
+Stable version with documentation and finished styles will be available no later than January of 2020